tejuscs/adb-aws-dev/avmc-provisioning/create-avmc.md

 AVMCs provide isolated environments for different database workloads through separate access rules, network configurations, as well as customizable compute memory, and storage resources.

-In this lab, you will learn how to Create Autonomous VM Cluster.
+In this lab, you will learn how to Create and Manage Autonomous VM Cluster.

 Estimated Time: 30 minutes